On the Viability of Monocular Depth Pre-training for Semantic Segmentation: Extended Discussion

 One additional objection is that, since depth requires optimization to be inferred, and the choice of the loss function is a form of transductive bias, that is no less arbitrary than inductive bias.
 But this is fundamentally not the case, for the optimization residual in transductive inference refers to the data {\em here and now}, and not to data of different images in different scenes.
 In other words, the optimization residual is informative of the confidence of our estimate, unlike the discriminant from an inductively-trained classifier \cite{der2009aleatory}.

 In some cases, one enriches (augments) the predictive loss with manually engineered transformation, calling the result ``self-supervised learning.''
 Engineered transformations include small planar group transformations like translation, rotation, scaling, reflections, and range transformations such as contrast transformation or colorization.
 But for such group transformations, learning is not necessary since we know the general form of the maximal invariant with respect to the entire (infinite-dimensional) diffeomorphic closure of image transformations \cite{sundaramoorthi2009set}.
 One exception is occlusion and scale changes, which are not groups once one introduced domain quantization.
 So, pre-training using masking, ubiquitous in language models, does learn a preudo-invariant to occlusion, but rather than simulating occlusions, one can simply observe them in the data (a video).
 The only supervision is then one bit, provided temporal continuity: The fact that temporally adjacent images portray the same scene.
+While one would assume that video prediction as a pretraining task \cite{jin2020exploring,wu2020future,wang2020probabilistic,lao2021flow} would then yield representations with the same set of invariances to support semantics, surprisingly it does not as evident by our findings in training with videos on optical flow.

 In this paper, we aim to bypass the artificial constraints imposed both by supervised classification, and self-supervision.
 Instead, we simply use videos to pre-train a model for depth estimation, without supervision.
 Then, one can use supervision to fine-tune the model for semantic segmentation.
 These two tasks are seemingly antipodal, yet depth estimation outperforms image classification when used as pre-training for semantic segmentation.